daniel-broadhead/daily-dev/notes/Week_4_Notes.md

 # Leetcode
 - Median of two sorted arrays.
 Touched on binary search and partitioning for time efficient soln.
+- 3 array problems. ##Come edit this when not fried

 # DSA